SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-09-vaccine-efficacy-data.md

 - Protection looks like it will last at least a year.
 Possibly longer, but even so, it's acceptable to get an annual booster shot until the virus is stamped out of human circulation.
-- Strangely, Pence tried to claim to day that the Trump administrations Operation Warp Speed helped; Pfizer was quick to deny that they were ever part of that, nor had they ever taken money from the Trump administration for this.
+- Strangely, Pence tried to claim today that the Trump administrations Operation Warp Speed helped.
+Pfizer was quick to deny that they were ever part of that, nor had they ever taken money from the Trump administration for this.
 So, at least that got slapped down quickly.
 - The required safety data is not yet in hand.
 We want to see at least 2 months of safety